The safety fee is authorised by Act no. 19 of 17 April 2009 relating to ports and fairways (Section 24).

 The safety fee is paid for each call to port in the area and is included on the invoice for approach to the port.
 The annual fee corresponds to 50 calls to port.

-From 1st of January 2017 vessels shorter than 70 metres are exempted from paying safety fee.
+Vessels shorter than 70 metres are exempted from paying safety fee.

 - Go to archive